 START TO FINISH

 Once a girl becomes a One Girl scholar we support her right up until she graduates.
 For some girls that means they are with us from primary school all the way through to completion of senior school.

 WHERE DID YOU GIVE OUT YOUR SCHOLARSHIPS?

-We’re currently working in 25 school, across 16 communities in both Sierra Leone and Uganda.
+We’re currently working in 45 partner schools, across 69 communities in both Sierra Leone and Uganda.

 We work in both the rural and urban areas, and find that girls are facing different challenges depending on where they grow up.